 Clean Power PlanMISOMedia NewsletterPTCPartnership UpdatesPast EventsRPSRegulatory CommissionsSitingSolarWind is cheaptransmission

-15-556, 40x30, 50/50, 50/50 split, 111d, 2015, 2015 gala, accomplishments, affordable, aima, alliant, amendment, ameren, amy kurt, anderson, ara, asthma, awea, badger-coulee, badger coulee, battery, baxter, beth soholt, big check, big stone city, birkholz, blattner, board, board of directors, borgia, borst, brader, branstad, brimbert, broadwind, brookings, buy the farm, callisto, capacity, capacity shortfall, capx, capx2020, carbon, ce&j, chamber of commerce, christmann, clark, clean air, clean energy, clean energy and jobs, clean energy roundtable, clean jobs bill, clean jobs coalition, clean line, clean line energy, clean power plan, clinton, co-ops, coal, comed, community, community conversation, community wind, competitive procurement, construction, conversation, corporate buyers, corporate purchasing, cost, cost-effective, cost competitive, costs, cpcn, cpp, cpp analysis, crez, dahms, dalrymple, daugaard, dayton, dceo, deed, department of energy, dickens, dnr, docket er12-309, doe, dold, doug scott, dynergy, economic development, edpr, ee, eipc, electric vehicles, ellison, elpc, emf, enel, energy optimization, engagement meeting, e nris, enris, entergy, enxco, eo, eon, epa, ercot, eris, ev, events, exelon, external nris, factory, farm, ferc, ferc order 1000, flannery, fossil fuel, fox, fredrickson, gala, garofalo, generator refuel, gi, gouged by the wind, governor dayton, grain belt, grain belt express, grand prairie gateway, grant, gratiot, gre, great river energy, grid, grid modernization, grimbert, hall, hampton, hb 2543, hb 3523, health, health impacts, heartland, henley, hirner, huebsch, hvdc interconnection, hybrid interconnection, ia, iberdrola, icc, iec, il, illinois, illinois rivers, illinois state university, independent load, indiana, iowa, iowa environmental council, ipp, iptc, iptf, irp, itc, itpf, jackley, jacobs, jobs, jobs and energy omnibus bill, johnathan hladik, jon chase, justin pickar, kaplan, kaul, kenney, kfyrtv, kirk, koehler, kostyack, kowall, kuehn, kunkle, kvam, la crosse, land lease, largest wind energy producer, lavoy, leroy, lila, listening session, listening sessions, low-cost, ludington, mae, manitoba, manufacturing, market opportunities, mark twain, marshall, mccollum, media training, media training event, member, members meetings, mep voltage, mi, michigan, michigan thumb loop, minnesota, minnesota power, minnkota, miso, missouri, mn, mo, modernization, morning consult, mortenson, mpca, mtep, mtep16, mtep17, mtep 17, mvp, mvps, nathaniel baer, natural gas, nd, nesbitt, new member, nicole luckey, nofs, north dakota, nowak, nrdc, nrg, nris, omnibus, order 1000, otter tail power, pac, peter rood, pilot hill, pjm, polar vortex, policy, poll, pollution, prairie rose, price, prices, production tax credit, proos, property tax, protest, psc, pscw, ptc, public engagement training, public utilities commission, puc, qol study, queue reform, quick hit process, rates, rauner, recb, recb task force, regulators, reliability, reliable, renewable energy, renewable portfolio standards, renz, republicans, res, resource adequacy, retirements, ricl, rochester, rock island, rock island clean line, roskam, roth, rothman, roundtable, rps, rule 111d, sanilac, savings, sb180, sb437, sb 437, sb 438, sb 858, schimel, schmidt, schomacker, schuette, scott, sd, sf1077, sheppard, sherco, shirkey, sims, sioux, siting, smith, snyder, soholt, sokolski, solar, solar capacity, south dakota, southwest regional development commission, spencer, spoon river, stakeholder process redesign, stakeholder reform, state energy plan, state update, storage, strategic energy assessment, streicker, success, survey, sutley, swedzinski, tax, tax credits, taxes, tenaska, tony clark, top ten, transfer capacity, transmission, tribes, update, utilities, utility, utton, ventower, vestas, viciana, victory, walker, wapa, ward, water, webber, wedding, weller, wi, wildlife, wind, wind and birds, wind development, windlogics, windpower2015, wind siting, windswept farms, wind tour, wind vision, wisconsin, wowe, xcel, your voice matters, zorn
+15-556, 40x30, 50/50, 50/50 split, 111d, 2015, 2015 gala, accomplishments, advocacy, aes. sponsor, affordable, aima, alliant, amendment, ameren, amy kurt, anderson, ara, asthma, awea, badger-coulee, badger coulee, battery, baxter, beth soholt, big check, big stone city, birkholz, blattner, board, board of directors, borgia, borst, brader, branstad, brimbert, broadwind, brookings, buy the farm, callisto, capacity, capacity shortfall, capx, capx2020, carbon, ce&j, chamber of commerce, christmann, clark, clean air, clean energy, clean energy and jobs, clean energy roundtable, clean jobs bill, clean jobs coalition, clean line, clean line energy, clean power plan, clinton, co-ops, coal, comed, community, community conversation, community wind, competitive procurement, construction, conversation, corporate buyers, corporate purchasing, cost, cost-effective, cost competitive, costs, cpcn, cpp, cpp analysis, crez, dahms, dalrymple, daugaard, dayton, dceo, deed, department of energy, dickens, dnr, docket er12-309, doe, dold, doug scott, dynergy, economic development, edpr, ee, eipc, electric vehicles, ellison, elpc, emf, enel, energy optimization, engagement meeting, e nris, enris, entergy, enxco, eo, eon, epa, ercot, eris, ev, events, exelon, external nris, factory, farm, ferc, ferc order 1000, flannery, fossil fuel, fox, fredrickson, gala, garofalo, generator refuel, gi, gouged by the wind, governor dayton, grain belt, grain belt express, grand prairie gateway, grant, gratiot, gre, great river energy, grid, grid modernization, grimbert, hall, hampton, hb 2543, hb 3523, health, health impacts, heartland, henley, hirner, huebsch, hvdc interconnection, hybrid interconnection, ia, iberdrola, icc, iec, il, illinois, illinois rivers, illinois state university, independent load, indiana, iowa, iowa environmental council, ipp, iptc, iptf, irp, itc, itpf, jackley, jacobs, jobs, jobs and energy omnibus bill, johnathan hladik, jon chase, justin pickar, kaplan, kaul, kenney, kfyrtv, kirk, koehler, kostyack, kowall, kuehn, kunkle, kvam, la crosse, land lease, largest wind energy producer, lavoy, leroy, lila, listening session, listening sessions, low-cost, ludington, mae, manitoba, manufacturing, marc, market opportunities, mark twain, marshall, mccollum, media training, media training event, member, members meetings, mep voltage, mi, michigan, michigan thumb loop, minnesota, minnesota power, minnkota, miso, missouri, mn, mo, modernization, morning consult, morning consult economic development, mortenson, mpca, mtep, mtep16, mtep17, mtep 17, mvp, mvps, nathaniel baer, natural gas, nd, nesbitt, new member, nicole luckey, nofs, north dakota, nowak, nrdc, nrg, nris, omnibus, order 1000, otter tail power, pac, peter rood, pilot hill, pjm, polar vortex, policy, poll, pollution, prairie rose, price, prices, production tax credit, proos, property tax, protest, psc, pscw, ptc, public engagement training, public utilities commission, puc, qol study, queue reform, quick hit process, rates, rauner, recb, recb task force, regulators, reliability, reliable, renewable energy, renewable portfolio standards, renz, republicans, res, resource adequacy, retirements, ricl, rochester, rock island, rock island clean line, roskam, roth, rothman, roundtable, rps, rule 111d, sanilac, savings, sb180, sb437, sb 437, sb 438, sb 858, schimel, schmidt, schomacker, schuette, scott, sd, sf1077, sheppard, sherco, shirkey, sims, sioux, siting, smith, snyder, soholt, sokolski, solar, solar capacity, south dakota, southwest regional development commission, spencer, spoon river, stakeholder process redesign, stakeholder reform, state energy plan, state update, storage, strategic energy assessment, streicker, success, survey, sutley, swedzinski, tax, tax credits, taxes, tenaska, tony clark, top ten, transfer capacity, transmission, tribes, update, utilities, utility, utton, ventower, vestas, viciana, victory, walker, wapa, ward, water, webber, wedding, weller, wi, wildlife, wind, wind and birds, wind development, wind energy, windlogics, windpower, windpower2015, wind siting, windswept farms, wind tour, wind vision, wisconsin, wowe, xcel, your voice matters, zorn

 Not a Member?
 Want to know more?